Best price from 50 shops

 This trainer, however, was not only praised for its high performance.
 It was also admired for its simple, clean, and retro look.
 Both athletes and sneaker enthusiasts liked its classic aesthetics that looked great both on and off the field.

-Soon after, this athletic footwear transformed into a casual shoe was loved by the popular culture including sought-after icons and celebrities.
+Soon after, this athletic footwear transformed into a casual shoe that was loved by the popular culture including sought-after icons and celebrities.
 The silhouette served as a symbol of streetwear flair and sleek style which was not only adored by casual Earth settlers but also by people with a following.
 It is safe to say that the Samba’s stature as footwear is as reliable as the Rock of Gibraltar when it comes to sneakerhead fandom.

 Either overflowing with soul or expressively loud, musicians were one of the “numero uno” fans of the Adidas Samba black colorway.
 A prolific Samba loyalist, Freddie Mercury had been seen strutting down these bad boys on and off stage.
 Speaking of the glorified artist, Rami Malek personified Mercury’s character and the way he styled in the film Bohemian Rhapsody which highlights those Three Striped shoes.
 Several members of other British groups also joined the bandwagon including bands like Blur, Oasis, and Arctic Monkeys.